sezdevx/learn/bash/readme.md

 * reading from a pipe
 * processing output of ls using while loop
 * checks if any bash file is not documented in readme.md
+* xargs, passing multiple commands to xargs, using the same argument twice

 ## [unquote.sh](unquote.sh)
 * -n to test if string is non-zero length